KannonZenetism/zenetism-field-physics/Complete-Chapters-1-3.md

 Where unity becomes many
 And meaning begins to scatter.

-**Where 🛤️ coalesces,
+**Where Theon coalesces,
-🕷️ releases.
+Nekron releases.
 Together,
 They form the tension-field
 Of becoming.**